keyvank/tsp/src/1-build.md

     return [[1, 0, 0, 0], [0, 0, 1, 0], [0, 1, 0, 0], [0, 0, 0, 1]]
 ```

+## Why matrices?

+The term quantum computer is a bit misleading.
+In fact, a quantum-computer is a regular classical-computer equipped with a device that can perform operations on a quantum-state (Maybe someday, you’ll be able to connect a quantum-state to your laptop too).
+For example, the quantum operation could be radiating the “state” with a electromagnetic wave of some frequency.
+A real quantum computer doesn’t perform matrix multiplications, like what we did in our simulator!
+Matrices just happened to be good mathematical structures for modeling different quantum operations!

+As previously noted, a quantum-state is somehow a probability distribution over its different possible states.

+The state is a vector of length one.
+It’s length will always be one.

+In a quantum operation, the final result of one bit is somehow a linear combination of all other bits.
+That's why quantum operations are defined by matrices, because matrices are just a group of coefficient-rows that are stacked on top of each other.

 ## Brainfuck